Del Bigtree, Founder, Informed Consent Action Network | LinkedIn

 Informed Consent Action Network petitions for additions to Vaccine Injury Table

-The Informed Consent Action Network filed a petition with the U.S. Department of Health and Human Services on March 20 requesting the addition of more than 300 conditions to the Vaccine Injury Table.
+The Informed Consent Action Network filed a petition with the U.S. Department of Health and Human Services seeking to add more than 300 conditions to the Vaccine Injury Table.

-The lead attorney for the petition reportedly had more than 100 vaccine injury cases pending before the compensation program.
-A separate firm that received a $410,000 sole-source federal contract to consult on overhauling the program had more than 60 pending cases in the same program, according to a January letter from U.S. senators to the health secretary.
+It notes that the lead attorney involved reportedly had more than 100 pending cases before the program, while a separate firm awarded a $410,000 sole-source federal contract to review potential reforms had more than 60 pending cases, according to a January letter from U.S. senators to the health secretary.

-Adding broad new categories of vaccine injury claims could result in a docket exceeding $100 billion.
-The federal compensation program has awarded $5.4 billion since 1988 and its trust fund holds more than $4 billion, funded by a $0.75 excise tax per vaccine dose, according to the Health Resources and Services Administration.
+The federal Vaccine Injury Compensation Program has paid out $5.4 billion since its creation in 1988 and is supported by a trust fund holding more than $4 billion, financed through a $0.75 excise tax per vaccine dose, according to the Health Resources and Services Administration.

 Organizations in this story